proio-org/proio/README.md

 [LCIO](https://github.com/iLCSoft/LCIO), ProMC (Sergei Chekanov), and EicMC (Alexander Kiselev).
-Another primary goal of proio is to be language-neutral, in the sense that users can be free to use Go, Python, C++, or Java without any significant drawback to any particular choice.
+Another primary goal of proio is to be language-neutral, in the sense that users can be free to use Go, Python, C++, or Java without any significant drawback to any particular choice (proio is under active developement, please see above for status).
 Each language implementation is written natively, and protobuf compilers generate code in each language from a single source.
 The protobuf messages described in the generated code are used by the proio libraries to produce serialized event structures for IO.